Resources for Staff, Faculty & Students

-As we all respond to the daily changes brought on by the COVID-19 pandemic, the UC Blue Ash College Diversity and Inclusion Committee recognizes that faculty, staff and students may need resources to help them adapt.
+The UC Blue Ash College Diversity and Inclusion Committee recognizes that faculty, staff and students may need resources to help them adapt to ever-changing circumstances.
 Our hope is that the articles, webinars and other resources below help make equitable and inclusive education more attainable, even in these difficult times.

 Do you have feedback to share, a positive interaction, a concern or complaint to voice?
 We will review your feedback, refer you to resources, and appropriately address your concern or complaint.

 Before continuing to the form, please be aware that the following issues cannot be addressed through this form and must go through official university processes and resources.